We may get commissions for purchases made through links in this post.

 Why is Rabies so dangerous?

 The rabies virus is extremely virulent.
-It enters a mammal’s body through a bite, making its way along the nervous system until it reaches the brain.
+It enters a mammal’s body through a bite, making its way through the nervous system until it reaches the brain.
 Once that happens, there’s no going back.

 Despite all our efforts, the most advanced anti-viral protocols are not very effective.
 Even when doctors manage to save a patient’s life, the neurological damage is irreversible.
 Of course, these protocols are only applied to humans.
 In animals, rabies is always 100% fatal, and sick animals are put to sleep.